 Middle school endorsements are in a specific content area and are based on content hour requirements, content distribution guidelines from ISBE, specific middle school coursework, and state testing requirements.
-Endorsement requirements can be found at www.isbe.net/certification/ requirements.section7.pdf.
-See the Quincy University certification officer for specific information about endorsement requirements.
+Endorsement requirements can be found at http://isbe.net/licensure/requirements/endsmt_struct.pdf.
+See the Quincy University licensure officer for specific information about endorsement requirements.
 Both elementary and secondary licensure candidates should pursue middle school endorsement if they wish to teach in grades 5-8.